The Development of Land

 Subdivision refers to a process of dividing a tract or tracts of land for the purpose of creating new titles.

-According to the Municipal District of Foothills No. 31 Land Use Bylaw:
+According to the Foothills County Land Use Bylaw:

 - an excavation or stockpile and the creation of either of them,

 - a building or an addition to or replacement or repair of a building and the construction or placing of any of them in, on, over or under land of any of them,

 - a change of use of land or a building or an act done in relation to land or a building that results in or is likely to result in a change in the use of the land or building, or